Valdemar Lund

 Valdemar Lund Jensen (born 28 May 2003) is a Danish professional footballer who plays as a centre-back for Vejle, on loan from Molde.

 Early career

 Born in Sundby, Denmark, Valdemar played with Sundby Boldklub and AB Tårnby, before entering the FC Copenhagen youth system, becoming captain of the club's under-19s, and signing his first professional contract on 20 December 2020, tying him to the club until June 2023.

 Club career

 He made his professional and Danish Superliga debut as a late substitute with Copenhagen, replacing William Bøving in a 3–0 win over Vejle on 31 October 2021.
 Tipped as a promising prospective first team player, he injured his hip in November that same year, requiring an operation and only allowing a return late in the season.

 On 12 August 2022, he scored his first senior goal in a 3–1 home loss to Randers.

+On February 1, 2024, he joined the Norwegian club Molde.
+He was loaned to Vejle with a purchase option on August 18, 2025.

 International career

 He is a youth international for Denmark, having played with all the teams from U16 to U20.